InternalError503/CyberCTR/readme.md

 - Hide logo on about:home page.
 - Hide snippets (Ads) on about:home page (Firefox Only)
 - Remove links on about:home page (Cyberfox Only)
 - Change highlight color of about:home page links, search-bar and buttons.
+- Hide elements by class or id with css using the elements filter.
+See list of [elements](https://github.com/InternalError503/CyberCTR/blob/master/ID_List.md)

 Plus many under the hood changes and many more visual changes to come.